dthinley/contactlist/README.md

 Go to project folder by:
 	$ cd project folder

+## 1. Create a new user named grader and grant this user sudo permissions

+	$ sudo adduser grader

 Run the server up by:
   node app.js

 ### Access and test your application by visiting http://localhost:3000.